 The very first thing you will need when you bring a new beardie home is a nice bearded dragon terrarium with all the necessary tools installed in it.
 Here is a post on the bearded dragon habitat requirements.
 They need the proper enclosure to ensure they’re not only happy but healthy too!

 Bearded dragons normally make their home in the deserts and forests of Australia.
 They come from a naturally hot and dry climate, with lots of sun.
 You want to duplicate their natural environment as much as possible.
 Here is a detailed post on where do bearded dragons come from?.

 Some owners mistakenly think they can let their bearded dragon run about their house, in their garden, or just outdoors.
 Letting your beardie to run about the house would be somewhat akin to putting a penguin in a tropical rain forest.
 It just is not done.
 You could be exposing your beloved beardie to unexpected danger.

-Instead, you must invest in a proper bearded dragon cage.
+Instead, you must invest in a proper bearded dragon enclosure.
 Proper cages can make the difference between life and death.

 Table of Contents

-What to Look for in a Bearded Dragon Cage?
+What to Look for in a Bearded Dragon Tank?

-Before jumping right into the recommendations its very important to understand what size cage is suited for your beardie.
+Before jumping right into the recommendations it’s very important to understand what size cage is best suited for your beardie.